sparkfun/Serial_Enabled_LCD_Backpack/README.md

 Repository Contents
 -------------------

-* **/Firmware** - Arduino example code and eny firmware that the part ships with for different size LCD screens.
+* **/Firmware** - Arduino example code and any firmware that the part ships with for different size LCD screens.
 * **/Hardware** - All Eagle design files (.brd, .sch, .STL)

 Documentation